mishguruorg/angular-timezone-selector/README.md

 [Tom Grooffer](https://github.com/tomgrooffer) for fixing a crash with JSTZ

-[karlhass](https://github.com/karlhaas) for fixing a crash when two instances were present on the same page
+[karlhass](https://github.com/karlhaas) for fixing a crash when two instances were present on the same page and adding injectable strings and translations

 #### Attributions
 Inspired by [angular-timezone-select](https://github.com/alexcheng1982/angular-timezone-select) from [alexcheng1982](https://github.com/alexcheng1982).